Lab 8 min read

 type: 'text',

-text: `✨ I've done it nicely!\n\n${result}`,
+text: `✨ I've made it nice for you!\n\n${result}`,

 }],